473sunny/473sunny.github.io/_pages/Projects.md

   contributing significantly to emission reduction efforts.
 - Designed the zero-carbon community in Keziling, Guangzhou, and won several high-level design competition awards.

-## Guangdong "Climbing Programme": Study on the Path of Returning Entrepreneurial Elites to Promote Rural Revitalisation, Second Person in Charge
+<strong>Guangdong "Climbing Programme": Study on the Path of Returning Entrepreneurial Elites to Promote Rural Revitalisation,</strong> Second Person in Charge
 *Sept 2021 – 2023*

 - Spearheaded the "Three Visits to the Countryside" initiative for three consecutive years, organizing and leading field